-Main Street, the major commercial hub for Beacon, features pedestrian amenities including, continuous sidewalks and tree plantings on both sides of the street.
+Main Street, the major commercial hub for Beacon, features pedestrian amenities including continuous sidewalks and tree plantings on both sides of the street.
 Sidewalks and trails are shown in Figure 6-3.
 Citywide, there are important gaps in the sidewalk network, particularly in proximity to schools and parks.
 Two examples include Blackburn Avenue, which leads to Memorial Park, and Sargent Avenue from Route 9D to Wodenethe/Education Drive which leads to Sargent School/soccer fields.
 Both streets have a lot of pedestrian activity and apparent space for a sidewalk on one side.
 While sidewalks are not necessary for all streets, the City should consider locations where development of these facilities is needed.

 There is a lack of street furniture that would enhance the pedestrian experience.
 Portions of Main Street lack visual or commercial amenities, and there is a lack of connectivity between the east and west ends of Main Street.
 Main Street attracts a large amount of pedestrian activity on Saturday afternoons due to the cultural activities and the historic atmosphere along the commercial corridor.
-Main Street also connects the downtown to the waterfront area, Hudson Highlands, and the Trail of Two Cities (via the Newburgh-Beacon Bridge).
 Accessing Main Street from other areas in Beacon by foot or bicycle is a challenge due to the steep slopes that surround the area.